ogeagla/closyr/README.md

 A Symbolic Regression tool, written in Clojure.

+Warning: This is experimental software, with an unstable API.
+Expect breaking changes prior to a major release.

 - Draw an objective function or select a built-in dataset
 - Select number of points, iterations
 - See progress